The Beginner’s Guide to SIBO: Antibiotics and Diet Recommendations

 Breath Test for SIBO

-The two types of Hydrogen Breath Test used for SIBO are the Lactulose Breath Test (LBT) and the Glucose Breath Test (GBT).
+The two types of Hydrogen Breath Test used for SIBO are the LBT and the GBT.

 Both tests measure concentrations of hydrogen and methane in the breath.